World Food Program USA Announces Fall 2022 Grantees of the Catherine Bertini Trust Fund

-The Bertini Fund has supported dozens of girl-centered education programs over the years, ensuring that thousands of young women could access the schooling they deserve.
+The Bertini Fund has supported dozens of girl-centered education programs over the years, ensuring that thousands of young women can access the education they deserve.

 About World Food Program USA